browserengineering/book/book/accessibility.md

         self.priority = self.base.priority
 ```

-Matching is straightforward; if the pseudoclass is unknown, the
+Matching is straightforward; if the pseudo-class is unknown, the
 selector fails to match anything:

 ``` {.python}